Some unusual terms and conditions from podcast companies

 You may see wording like: “we reserve the right to remove content if it is offensive, abusive, defamatory, pornographic, threatening, obscene, or advocates or incites violence.”

 You should proceed with the assumption that every podcast host can remove or delete your stuff at any time, without any reason being given.
-You can avoid this by hosting your podcast yourself.
 It’s very unusual, though, for podcast hosts to abuse their terms and conditions in this way - and unless you’re producing something really controversial, it’s unlikely this will matter.

 You may also see wording that you’re giving your podcast host “a non-exclusive, royalty-free, worldwide right and license in connection with the service”.
 You need to do this if you want them to host your content: that’s what you’re paying them for, and without a licence they’re technically breaking your copyright.
 However, watch for licences that go a bit further, including ones that claim “in perpetuity”, which might mean that they refuse to delete your stuff.

-If your host’s terms of service let them prepare “derivative works” that can mean two different things: either, it allows them to edit your stuff, but (probably more likely) it allows them to take your 320kbps MP3 file and resample it, for certain users, to be a 80kbps AAC file so it works better in mobile devices.
+If your host’s terms of service let them prepare “derivative works” that can mean two different things: either, it allows them to edit your stuff, but (probably more likely) it allows them to take your 320kbps MP3 file and resample it, for certain users, to be a 80kbps AAC file so it works better in mobile devices - or that they’ll make a transcript for their search engine.
 You’ll find this kind wording in YouTube’s terms, as one example.
 They also can’t put your podcast on a plane without it, or more unusual places.